leewheel/mod-ollama-chat/README.md

   The model identifier for the Ollama API query.
   Default: `llama3.2:1b`

+- **OllamaChat.Temperature:**
+  Controls model creativity and randomness.
+Lower values (e.g., 0.2) make replies more focused and predictable; higher values (e.g., 1.0) make replies more creative and varied.
+  Default: `0.8`

+- **OllamaChat.TopP:**
+  Nucleus sampling parameter for randomness.
+Lower values restrict the model’s choices, higher values make responses more open and diverse.
+  Default: `0.95`

+- **OllamaChat.RepeatPenalty:**
+  Discourages the model from repeating phrases.
+1.0 = off, higher values reduce repeated output.
+  Default: `1.1`

+- **OllamaChat.NumCtx:**
+  Sets the maximum context window (in tokens) for each generation.
+0 uses the model’s default context size.
+  Default: `0`

+- **OllamaChat.NumPredict:**
+  Maximum number of tokens the model will generate in a reply.
+0 disables the limit (unlimited).
+  Default: `0`

+- **OllamaChat.Stop:**
+  Comma-separated list of stop sequences.
+If the model generates any of these strings, output ends immediately.
+  Example: `User:,Bot:` (leave empty to disable)

+- **OllamaChat.SystemPrompt:**
+  Optional.
+System prompt to globally influence bot style, persona, or behavior for all replies.
+  Default: *(empty)*

+- **OllamaChat.Seed:**
+  Optional.
+Set a numeric value to make model replies deterministic and repeatable.
+  Default: *(empty)*

 - **OllamaChat.EnableRandomChatter:**
   Enable or disable random chatter from bots.
   Default: `1` (true)